-The defendant is required to respond within 30 days of receipt of the plaintiff's papers by filing a statement of defence together with a list of its witnesses and their written testimonies, and the documents it intends to rely on at the trial.
+The defendant must respond within 30 days of receipt of the plaintiff's papers by filing a statement of defence together with a list of its witnesses and their written testimonies, and the documents it intends to rely on at the trial.
 The defendant may also file a counterclaim.
 Upon receipt of the defendant's filings, the plaintiff may file a reply within 14 days.

 As in other civil cases, the legal burden of proof is always on the plaintiff.
 During trial, however, the evidential burden of proof may shift between the parties.
-A defendant may also be required to prove its defence.
-Thus, in the absence of any presumptions of law, the plaintiff in a patent infringement proceeding will need to establish that it is the grantee of the patent and the defendant has infringed the grantee's rights without consent or licence.
+A defendant may also be required to prove its defence; thus, in the absence of any presumptions of law, the plaintiff in patent infringement proceedings must establish that it is the grantee of the patent and the defendant has infringed the grantee's rights without consent or licence.

-The plaintiff is required to positively prove its claims, and not simply rely on the weaknesses of the defendant's case.14 If, for instance, the defendant's defence is that the patent is invalid, the defendant must prove that: (1) the subject of the patent is not patentable; (2) the patent fails to conform to the requirement for clarity and completeness; or (3) there was an existing prior application or grant of a patent in respect of that same invention.
+The plaintiff must positively prove its claims and not simply rely on the weaknesses of the defendant's case.13 If, for instance, the defendant's defence is that the patent is invalid, the defendant must prove that: (1) the subject of the patent is not patentable; (2) the patent fails to conform to the requirement for clarity and completeness; or (3) there was an existing prior application or grant of a patent in respect of that same invention.